-Equipment for hosting a competition is listed in this section and described in the Competition Guide at www.aisc.org/ssbc.
-This site also includes competition procedures and illustrations of bridge details that demonstrate compliance and noncompliance with specifications and regulations.
-Host personnel, judges, and competitors are encouraged to review the site.
+Equipment for hosting a competition is listed in this section and described in the Host Guide at www.aisc.org/ssbc.
+The equipment provided by AISC is preferred for conducting the competition.
+The Host Guide also includes competition procedures and illustrations of bridge details that demonstrate compliance and noncompliance with specifications and regulations.
+Host personnel, judges, and competitors are encouraged to review the site and guide.